Chronic Tonsillitis Treatment San Diego, CA

 Chronic tonsillitis can be challenging to diagnose because symptoms may be mild and nonspecific, like a sore throat and fever.

 Your diagnosis with Dr. Schalch Lepe will include a thorough clinical history and a physical examination.
-He will ask about your symptoms, such as how often you experience them, how long they last, or whether it hurts to eat or swallow, and how often/long you have been on antibiotics.
+As a tonsil stones specialist, he will ask about your symptoms, such as how often you experience them, how long they last, or whether it hurts to eat or swallow, and how often/long you have been on antibiotics.

 Dr. Schalch Lepe may ask you about the medications you have taken to treat your condition and any other similar conditions that you have experienced in the past.
 If there is any suspicion of an underlying condition or any concern for cancer, additional tests may be ordered.
 Cultures may also be obtained.